aebadi2013-droid/priory/README.md

 python3 -m pip install --upgrade pip pip3 install -r requirements.txt
 ```
+Again, this installation process depends on your system and internet speed, but should be done after a few minutes.

 # Using the package:
 - To run demo notebooks:
   - `jupyter notebook`
   - Then copy the url it generates, it looks something like this: `http://localhost:8889/?token=dde30ccc772afed3012e7c3be67a537cc1ea9036c22357c8`
   - Open it in your browser
-  - Then open `tutorial.ipynb` which includes the minimal working example
+  - Then open `tutorial.ipynb` which includes the minimal working example.
+Running all executable code in the notebooks sequentially should not take more than a few minutes on a standard laptop.
+If other molecules are selected, however, this run time can easily turn into a few hours though.

 # License